fm4dd/webcert/readme.md

 ### Configuration:

-Apart from the Makefiles in the root and src/ dirextories, check the file webcert.h in the src/ directory.
+Apart from the Makefiles in the root and src/ directories, check the file webcert.h in the src/ directory.
 The upper section can be configured to set the URL location and the default webcert parameters.